 Among the many artists who scored hits on Stax and its Volt subsidiary during the Sixties were Rufus Thomas and his daughter Carla Thomas, Booker T & The MG's (an inter-racial instrumental quartet that also served as the label's rhythm section), Mable John, Sam & Dave, Johnnie Taylor, Albert King, Bar-Kays, The and Otis Redding.
 Redding's death in December 1967 signaled the end of the first Stax era (which Atlantic distributed and retains distribution rights).

-Subsequently the company spawned a new crop of hitmakers, among them Isaac Hayes, the Staples Singers, the Soul Children, The [Invalid Artist], the Rance Allen Group, Shirley Brown, Luther Ingram and the [Invalid Artist].
+Subsequently the company spawned a new crop of hitmakers, among them Isaac Hayes, the Staples Singers, the Soul Children, The Emotions, the Rance Allen Group, Shirley Brown, Luther Ingram and The Dramatics.
 The company was sold to Paramount Pictures in 1968 (only to be sold back to Jim Stewart in 1972).
 It then entered a distribution deal with Columbia Records, only to find out that it was given a raw deal with more Stax product ending up as cut-outs and intentionally given poor marketing and distribution support.
 Stax was in deep financial trouble with various creditors (particularly the Union Planters Bank in Memphis, from whom Stewart borrowed money to start the company and eventually mortgaged the converted movie theater that was the Stax headquarters) and collapsed, going bankrupt in 1975.

-1n 2008, Concord Music Group revived Stax as an active label with new artist signings including Jill Scott, Leela James and Nikka Costa.
+In 2008, Concord Music Group revived Stax as an active label with new artist signings including Jill Scott, Leela James, Angie Stone, and Nikka Costa.

 Labelcode: LC 00914

 1962-1968 (701-726) Mono labels are light blue and stereo labels are yellow.
 Both have the original stacked record logo.